eswright/cgdi-qgis-services/README.md

 Discovery of relevant datasets remains a key barrier to the uptake of use of GIS for decision-making.
 The GeoConnections program at Natural Resources Canada is working to address this.
 Fundamental to this is encouraging the use of standards and completion of accurate metadata.
+This plugin may reveal useability issues that may exist with some services and service providers.

 ## Usage